angeluriot/Papermap/doc/scoring/papers.md

 	score_{blinding} = \mathbf{\overline{scores_{blinding}}} + 0.4 \times score_{review_{count}} \times (\max(\mathbf{scores_{blinding}}) - \mathbf{\overline{scores_{blinding}}})
 	```

-	The goal of this correction is to avoid penalizing large diverse reviews (for example, a review of 1,000 papers that includes both blinded and non-blinded RCTs probably have more blinded RCTs than a review of 10 blinded RCTs, so the large one should not be penalized compared to the small one)
+	The goal of this correction is to avoid penalizing large diverse reviews (for example, a review of 1,000 papers that includes both blinded and non-blinded RCTs probably has more blinded RCTs than a review of 10 blinded RCTs, so the large one should not be penalized compared to the small one)

 * If the blinding method is not accessible, the score is set to `0.3`